Cghlewis/data-mgmt-ed-research-book/_book/06-planning.md

 - Confluence
 - Asana

 Of course, as with all processes we've discussed so far, a task management system is only useful if your team is trained to use it, is invested in using it, and actually uses it as part of their daily routine.
-So make sure to consider this as you choose what tool, if any, is right for you.
+So, make sure to consider this as you choose what tool, if any, is right for you.